bseltz-cohesity/scripts/aix/backupNow/README.md

 * -np, --noprompt: (optional) do not prompt for password
 * -mcm, --mcm: (optional) connect through MCM
 * -c, --clustername: (optional) helios/mcm cluster to connect to
+* -mfacode, --mfacode: (optional) Totp code to send for MFA

 ## Selection Parameters